chkp-dhouari/SourceGuard/README.md

 You can find Container training on my page on how to use Docker containers and create a Docker container image:
 > https://github.com/chkp-dhouari/Mastering-Kubernetes/blob/master/Just-Enough-Containers.md

-The SourceGuard scanner will provide SAST and DAST for source code and container images. there are many SAST and DAST scanners such Clair and Anchore but the true se3curity value is with the ability to find CVEs and Critical Malware.
+The SourceGuard scanner will provide SAST and DAST for source code and container images.
+This applies to Infrastructure as a Code templates as well like Terraform, Ansible or CFTs since they are code.
+There are many SAST and DAST scanners such Clair and Anchore but the true se3curity value is with the ability to find CVEs and Critical Malware.
-SourceGuard will be using ThreatCloud on backend using the MD5/SHA256 signatures of the content scanned.
+SourceGuard will be using ThreatCloud on the backend to perform analysis using the MD5/SHA256 signatures of the content scanned.
 ThreadCloud is the market leading vulnerability and CVE DB that is been succesfully used on our endpoint security.
 ThreatCloud will bring the best CVE and Malware DBs engine with our SAST and DAST security.